128technology/docs/docs/intro_installation_quickstart_mist_aws.md

 ## Introduction

 This guide describes the process for deploying a Mist-managed instance through AWS.
-SSR Version 6.x installed as an AWS image only supports Mist-managed routers.
+SSR Version 6.x supports Mist-managed routers only when installed as an AWS image.
 The process consists of the following steps:

 1. [Selecting the AMI](#selecting-the-ami).
 2. Deploying a [Session Smart Router](#session-smart-router-deployment).